The Morning Download: Sony, Recovering from Massive Hack, Seeks Cybersecurity Experts - btbirkett@gmail.com - Gmail

 But what if I started talking about your profession?
 Just saying!
 Many regulatory regimes are simply barriers

-for new competition.
+to entry for new competition.
 Current participants basically capture the bureaucracy

 they deal with in order to ensure their own positions…